josh-berry/tab-stash/.github/ISSUE_TEMPLATE/4-question.md

 ---
-name: Question
+name: Ask a Question
-about: Ask a question.
-Use this if no other template seems to fit.
+about: Use this if no other template seems to fit.

 ---